rammalahmad/Twitter-Sentiment-Analysis/Final_models/documentation + resources/Documentation.md

 The name could be decieving since it's not just about reducing the dimension but we also change the topological metric of the space from the cosine metric to the euclidean metric which is essential for the clustering task later
 The tool we use for this is UMAP.
 The default new dimension is 50.\
 - __Advantages:__
-  - Keeps good quality of embeddings
+  - UMAP keeps good quality of embeddings
-  - Optimise clustering task
+  - Dimension Reduction optimises clustering task
 - __Disadvantages:__
   - Preloading time of UMAP
-  - New dimension parameter choice
+  - Inconvenience of new dimension parameter choice

 __Should you use it or not__
 I would say for large datasets it would be essential to do dimension reduction otherwise the clustering task may take a considerably long time.\